 Before the technical map of all eighteen paths, three stories show what the journey looks like in practice.
 These are the moments where mythic language meets lived experience — where a figure in a land begins to move.

-The dual challenge: “The Exile has cut off all connection — not just with others, but with his own body.
+The dual challenge: “The Exile has cut off all connection — not just with others, but with her own body.
 The Wasteland is a place where nothing grows.
 The ground is cracked, the rivers dried up.
 This is the deepest form of disconnection — cut off from others in a land where there is nothing left.”

-He is quiet for a long time, then says, “The Wasteland.
+She is quiet for a long time, then says, “The Wasteland.
 Yes.
 That is where I have been.”

 The dual path: Arriving (the body coming back to life) and Bridging (allowing the thread to extend).
 Neither alone is sufficient.
 A body that returns without connection is inhabited isolation.
 A connection that forms without a body to anchor it has nothing to hold onto.
 These paths proceed together: as the body comes back to life, it provides ground for connection to anchor.